jln-codes/sirs_import/README.en.md

 This tool processes potentially critical data and may modify source files.
 Data should be backed up before processing.

 It has been developped using data from SIRS v2.52.
 The compatibility with SIRS 2.53 is likely but has not been tested yet.

+categorieDesordreId et typeDesordreId are not independant but this tool does not encode their relation.
+You must make sure that the data are correct otherwise SIRS may crash.

 ---